HOW TO DEFROST A FREEZER FAST IN 5 STEPS

 Defrosting time can depend on how thick the ice is on your freezer’s walls.
 The freezer is finished defrosting once all of the ice inside melts, which can take anywhere from 2 to 24 hours.

-You can help your freezer defrost faster by keeping the door open as the ice melts and pointing a fan towards the freezer cavity.
+You can help your freezer defrost faster by keeping the door open as the ice melts and pointing a fan toward the freezer cavity.

 HOW TO DEFROST A FREEZER